t-fuchi/RedisMMap/README.md

 // return the last value
 VPOP key

-// get file_path which is mapped for key
+// get file path which is mapped for key
-// return file_path
+// return file path
-VPATH key
+VFILEPATH key
 ```